rust-lang/cargo/src/doc/src/reference/workspaces.md

 workspace.
 This can be useful if some path dependencies aren't desired to be in the workspace at all, or using a glob pattern and you want to remove a directory.

-The [`resolver`] key effects how a package that is depended on in multiple ways with different features are resolved.
-Some libraries depend on it being set to 2.

 ### Workspace selection